kubeshark/scripts/dfir/README.md

 1. Make sure you are signed up for the Pro edition of Kubeshark.
 If you haven't done so, please run the following command: `kubeshark pro`.
 The Pro edition is free.

-2. In the configuration file, ensure that you have the following environment variables (at least):
+2. If you're not using IRSA or kube2iam perform this step: In the configuration file, ensure that you have the following environment variables (at least):

 ```yaml
 license: FT7YKAYBAEDUY2LD.. your license here ..
 65JQRQMNSYWAA=